- Pens or pencils

 - Set up tables with newspaper (or tablecloths) to protect them.

-- Set out chairs two metres apart and put a pile of materials in each place.
+- Set out chairs and put a pile of materials in each place.
 Everyone will need two kitchen roll rubes and one of each lens.

 Get into position

-- The person leading the activity should explain that the night sky is full of different things, from stars and planets to satellites.
+- Explain that the night sky is full of different things, from stars and planets to satellites.
 There’s a limit to what the naked eye can see (and elements such as lights from a town or city can also limit what the eye can see).
 People use telescopes to be able to see more.